-As of 2013, JRA offers nine types of bets: win, place, bracket quinella, quinella, quinella place ("wide"), exacta, trio, trifecta and Pick5 "WIN5."
-As shown in the pie graph, trifecta makes up around 35.6% of total turnover.
-Of these, bracket quinella is unique to Japan.
-In the case of bracket quinella, horses entered in a race are first coupled into a total of eight brackets (of one horse or more in each bracket).
+As of 2016, JRA offers nine types of bets: win, place, bracket number quinella, horse number quinella, quinella place ("wide"), exacta, trio, trifecta and Pick5 "WIN5."
+As shown in the pie graph, trifecta makes up around 32.8% of total turnover.
+Of these, bracket number quinella is unique to Japan.
+In the case of bracket number quinella, horses entered in a race are first coupled into a total of eight brackets (of one horse or more in each bracket).
 Fans select two brackets in a quinella-style bet and if one horse from each of those brackets comes in first or second (regardless of order of finish), the bet is a winner.
 And in April 2011, JRA began offering the new Pick5 "WIN5" wagers, which involve predicting the winners of five designated races each Sunday.
-The maximum payout is \$600 million.
+The maximum payout is ¥600 million.